noorulhaq/spring-petclinic/README.md

-#Automated acceptance test with code coverage
+#Automated Acceptance Test with Code Coverage Sample

+The purpose of this project is to demonstrates how coverage against BDD based acceptance tests can be achieved for both java and javascript at the same time.
+After following below mentioned steps you should be able to see covergae results in sonar as shown below.

-## spring-petclinic
+## spring-petclinic (AUT)
-Application under test (AUT) is taken from a sample https://github.com/singularity-sg/spring-petclinic.
+Application under test is taken from a sample https://github.com/singularity-sg/spring-petclinic.
 I have just decomposed the application into multiple modules to create a multimodule maven project.

 Decomposed modules are described below: